gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallCertificatesHowTo.md

-# Stroom HOWTO - SSL Certificate Generation
+---
+title: "SSL Certificate Generation"
+linkTitle: "SSL Certificate Generation"
+#weight:
+date: 2021-07-12
+tags:
+  - certificates
+  - installation
+description: >
-The following is a HOWTO to assist users in setting up various SSL Certificates to support a Web interface to Stroom.
+  A HOWTO to assist users in setting up various SSL Certificates to support a Web interface to Stroom.
+---

 ## Assumptions
 The following assumptions are used in this document.